semaphoreci/docs/docs/docs/using-semaphore/pipelines.md

 ## Overview

 The pipeline is the configuration unit.
 Each pipeline is encoded as a YAML file.

 By default, Semaphore will look for the first pipeline in the path `.semaphore/semaphore.yml` relative to the root of your repository.
+More pipelines can be chained using [promotions](#promotions) to create complex *workflows*.

 For reference, here is an example pipeline with its respective YAML.